florianmahner/object-dimensions/docs/README.md

 ## Example Data

 We provide an example script to download all the things and things+ data.
-Execute it as
+Simply run

 ```bash
 bash scripts/get_things_data.sh